OnTitansShoulder/ontitansshoulder.github.io/docs/Reading-Notes/Leading-without-formal-authority.md

 To lead without authority, you need to build credibility both up and down through the organizational hierarchy.
 Think about the advantages and knowledge you've gathered, and how that can best serve your organization at all levels.

-To move your expertise up the hierarchy, the best bet is moving through your boss, aka leading up.
+To move your expertise up the hierarchy, the best bet is moving through your boss, aka **leading up**.
 Your conversations with your boss will influence their conversations with their boss.
 The more strategic and helpful you are in those conversations, the more likely your ideas will rise up through the ladder.
 Talk strategically about the areas where you have information and expertise.

 You want to take a similar strategy when you share your ideas down the hierarchy.
 The conversations you have with your subordinates will likely be at a more tactical level.
 Cite your experience and provide examples from your role.